kaaron22/TriathlonTracker/resources/design-document.md

 ## 5. Proposed Architecture Overview

-This initial iteration will provide the minimum lovable product (MLP) including creating and retrieving several health and nutrition related statistics for a user.
+This initial iteration will provide the minimum viable product (MVP) including creating and retrieving several health and nutrition related statistics for a user.

-We will use API Gateway and Lambda to create nine endpoints (CreateExerciseLog, GetExerciseLogs, CreateWeightLog, GetWeightLogs, CreateMealLog, GetMealLogs, CreateWaterIntakeLog, GetWaterIntakeLogs) that will handle the creation and/or retrieval of the corresponding health information to satisfy our requirements.
+We will use API Gateway and Lambda to create eight endpoints (CreateExerciseLog, GetExerciseLogs, CreateWeightLog, GetWeightLogs, CreateMealLog, GetMealLogs, CreateWaterIntakeLog, GetWaterIntakeLogs) that will handle the creation and/or retrieval of the corresponding health information to satisfy our requirements.

-We will store completed exercise, meal, and water intake logs each in a separate table in DynamoDB.
+We will store completed exercise, meal, weight, and water intake logs each in a separate table in DynamoDB.

 ## 6. API